1. What is the difference between EXCEL and COMPASS? Which program should I apply to?

 5. Can I be a member of EXCEL and other programs at UCF?

 In short, yes!
 EXCEL’s focus is on STEM retention and increasing a student’s academic success in their selected STEM discipline as well as building a community of STEM support.
 With that said, simultaneous participation is permitted in other programs (Honors, Lead Scholars) or extracurricular activities (Student Organizations, Greek Life).
-However, students must take our EXCEL required courses (EXCEL Math, STEM Seminar I and II) in their first fall/spring semesters at UCF.
-While participation in multiple programs/activities at UCF is possible (we have several students that do so) there may be some program and/or course conflicts along the way that would have to be worked out independently by the student and the respective program coordinators.
+However, students must take our EXCEL required courses (EXCEL Math or discipline specific, STEM Seminar) in their first semester (Transfer) or year (FTIC fall/spring) at UCF.
+While participation in multiple programs/activities at UCF is possible (we have several students who do so) there may be some program and/or course conflicts along the way that would have to be worked out independently by the student and the respective program coordinators.

 Please note: Students participating in the L.E.A.R.N program cannot also participate in EXCEL.